Merchant Marine Education and Professional Development Programs for Mariners & Recreational Boaters at the Washington Maritime Academy

-The Seattle Maritime Academy (SMA) trains students for a career in the maritime industry and a division of Seattle Central Community College (SCCC).
+The Seattle Maritime Academy (SMA) or Washington Maritime Academy trains students for a career in the maritime industry and a division of Seattle Central Community College (SCCC).
 Fully approved by the US Coast Guard, it is the only program of its kind serving Washington and Alaska.
 SMA students enjoy great success with ninety-five percent graduates find work in the maritime industry.

 SMA's mission is to provide vocational education, technical training and licensure preparation, which meet the needs of industry.
 The level and scope of training offered is directed towards the following maritime sectors: commercial fishing, Merchant Marine and workboat industry.
 Quality and applied learning are the cornerstones of the SMA training experience.
 SMA offers about 45 courses annually.